mashoodshaukat00/project-node/sprint.md

   - Story: As a Developer I want to host my front-end within the dotnet core api
 Configure the aspnet core api to host js-frontend(vue)
 Configure the front-end to send request to aspnet api(instead of express)
+* story: as a user i want to be able to "ADD" the products
+* story: as a user i want to be able to "REMOVE" the products